8th Grade: Get ready for the big time.

 - Use the Next Steps 8th Grade Pathway Plan activities to start thinking about your goals and what you’ll need to do to achieve them.

-- Talk to your teachers or counselor about what coursework you should do to help you reach your goals and provide a range of future options.
+- Talk to your teachers or counselor about what classes you should take.

 - Learn more about career training you can start in high school.
 Many Idaho schools offer classes that can lead to professional certifications before graduation and jump-start your career.
 Some programs take all four high school years to complete, so you’ll want to talk to your guidance counselor to make sure you get started in time.